ANALYSIS | EVs are sexy, but the essential move away from fossil fuel vehicles calls for prudence | CBC News

 Illustrated with real examples, the chapter "The Quagmire of Mobility Tech," relates how cities have struggled with uncontrolled market forces competing for limited urban space and limited funding.

 Lorinc describes how innovations such as early, inexpensive ride-hailing apps like Uber drove people away from public transit, helping to plug up downtown streets.
-In one case, he describes how Stouffville, Ont., a small town north of Toronto, experimented with switching away from costly bus services to ride-hailing apps — and how the idea became so popular it blew the municipal budget.
+In one case, he describes how Innisfil, Ont., a small town north of Toronto, experimented with switching away from costly bus services to ride-hailing apps — and how the idea became so popular it blew the municipal budget.

 And there's research on how electric self-driving cars could one day transform cities, Lorinc writes, but in a way that just might be flawed.